Sunday, October 18, 2020

 Treatment of Hereditary Hemochromatosis.

 Phlebotomy.
 Patients are required to undergo phlebotomy once a week until the blood ferritin reaches near normal levels.
-At each phlebotomy session, about 500 ml of blood is removed.
 Maintenance phlebotomy is generally required, on average, 2 to 3 times a year to keep the ferritin levels in the normal range.

 Prognosis.